 Canadian romcom author Barbara Kellyn is tickled that readers have crowned her “the Queen of Banter.”
-Now working on her fifth romantic comedy novel, Barbara’s MO is writing funny, steamy stories about likeable heroines worth rooting for and alluring heroes worth the trouble of falling for.
+Having published five romantic comedy novels and a Christmas novella, Barbara’s MO is writing funny, steamy stories about likeable heroines worth rooting for and alluring heroes worth the trouble of falling for.

 A lifelong storyteller in one form or another, Barbara is an accomplished, award-winning writer who believes Nora Ephron is the G.O.A.T. of contemporary romantic comedy and has devoured her works in the hope she can soak up some of her genius.